terencetaothucb/battery-energy-storage-systems-providing-primary-control-reserve/README.md

-# BESS PCR Simulation Framework

-This repository contains a MATLAB-based simulation framework for reproducing the results of the paper:

-**"Impact analysis of different operation strategies for battery energy storage systems providing primary control reserve"**
-*Johannes Fleer, Peter Stenzel, Journal of Energy Storage, 2016.*

 ## 📌 Overview

 The code simulates the operation of a Battery Energy Storage System (BESS) providing **Primary Control Reserve (PCR)** in accordance with the German regulatory framework.
 It evaluates how different operational strategies—**overfulfillment**, **deadband utilization**, and **scheduled energy transactions**—affect BESS performance in terms of: